 - Address: 4316 Baldwin Road, Auburn Hills

-Pay a visit to the many species of sharks, sea turtles, stingrays, Jellyfish and the 2,000 other sea creatures that call Michigan’s largest aquarium home.
+Use our family guide and pay a visit to the many species of sharks, sea turtles, stingrays, Jellyfish and the 2,000 other sea creatures that call Michigan’s largest aquarium home.
 Located at Great Lakes Crossing Outlets, SEA LIFE Aquarium has more than 10 interactive zones to explore.
 Dip your hand in the Touch Pool to feel a rough sea star, smooth crab or sticky sea anemone, or take a plunge into the state’s only underwater ocean tunnel for an up-close view of the aquarium’s largest shark, Florence.

 Despite what you may think, you don’t have to be a golfer to have fun here.
 People of all ages and skill levels come from around the state to check out Michigan’s only Topgolf location, a three-level sports complex featuring a high-tech golf game that can be played year-round with more than 100 climate-controlled hitting bays.
 Help your child improve their swing by enrolling them in group (ages 6-12) or individual (ages 17 and under) lessons, or just kick back and enjoy the wide selection of games, rooftop terrace and “chef-driven” menu and drink offerings with friends and family.